deanturpin/germs.dev/posts/repairs.md

 - [ ] Replace worn crown

 ##  Omega 131.019 (steel)
 26M serial (1968).
 Cal 601 arrived in an automatic case, so I bought a brand new correct one.
+Fitted new crystal but the dial doesn't fit through the back of the case!
+Perhaps this is a front loader?

 - [x] NOS case
 - [x] New mainspring
 - [x] Order new 30.8mm crystal
 - [x] Present on steel sharkskin mesh bracelet
-- [ ] Fit new crystal
+- [x] Fit new crystal
+- [ ] Remove movement from gold-plated one and measure dial
 - [ ] Replace worn crown
 - [ ] Trial fit brand new seconds hand (could be too shiny compared to old hands)
 - [ ] Service